fast4shoot/dcsfml/README.md

 dcsfml
 ======

-Rewrite of the CSFML 2.0 headers to D
+This is a rewrite of the CSFML 2.0 headers to D.